Egypt at the 2019 African Games: Tennis

 Mohamed Safwat won the gold medal in the men's singles event and Karim-Mohamed Maamoun won the silver medal in that event.

 Mayar Sherif won the gold medal in the women's singles event.
 Both Lamis Alhussein Abdel Aziz and Sandra Samir won the bronze medals in the same event.

 In the men's doubles even two teams won the bronze medals: Akram El Sallaly and Mohamed Safwat as well as Karim-Mohamed Maamoun and Sherif Sabry.

 Triathlon

 Basmla ElSalamoney, Rehab Hussein, Mohamed Khalil and Mohamed Shehata competed in triathlon.

 ElSalamoney won the gold medal in the women's event.
 The country also won the bronze medal in the mixed relay event.

 Volleyball

 On 5 June, Egypt's men team qualified for the African Games after winning a match against Kenya.
 The men's team has previously won the in five separate games prior and is expected to perform well again in 2019.

 On 20 August, Egypt's Beach volleyball women's team (Farida Elaskalany and Doaa Elghobashy) beat Kenya in the finals to win the country its fifth gold medal.

 Weightlifting

 Egypt is in contention for the gold medal along with Tunisia and Nigeria.
 Mohamed Ihab, 2016 olympic bronze medalist and the countries most decorated, will be trying to earn a top spot in preparation for the 2020 Tokyo Olympic Games.

+Later five Egyptian athletes (Abderrahmane Al Sayed, Ibrahim Moustafa, Samar Hossein, Sara Ahmed Samir, Farag Salma) were disqualified due to anti-doping violations.